atcroft/compressed_file_iterator/README.md

     Contains one or more commands, indexed by the value of os.name on the system.

-* base_options: list
+* base_options: dictionary

-    Contains zero or more options required by the appropriate base_command  to output content on STDOUT.
+    Contains one or more lists consisting of zero or more options required by the appropriate base_command to output content on STDOUT.
 Indexed by the value of os.name.

 * type: string